amazon-archives/dynamodb-janusgraph-storage-backend/README.md

  - You require an SSH key for EC2 instances must exist in the region you plan to create the Gremlin Server stack.
+ - You require permission to call the ec2:DescribeKeyPairs API when creating a stack from the AWS console.
  - You need to have created an IAM role in the region that has S3 Read access and DynamoDB full access, the very minimum policies required to run this CloudFormation stack.
 S3 read access is required to provide the dynamodb.properties